brimdata/zed/docs/language/overview.md

 const <id> = <expr>
 ```
 where `<id>` is an identifier and `<expr>` is a constant [expression](#6-expressions)
-that must evaluate to a constant and at compile time and not reference any
+that must evaluate to a constant at compile time and not reference any
-runtime state like `this`, e.g.,
+runtime state such as `this`, e.g.,
 ```mdtest-command
 echo '{r:5}{r:10}' | zq -z "const PI=3.14159 2*PI*r" -
 ```